stef-timmermans/poke-router-hgss/README.md

 - Data for all Pokémon and their locations obtainable in the games (including evolutionary lines and event Pokémon).
 - A button that displays all Pokémon of the region, with the ability to filter by type.
 - Buttons for some obscure locations, such as the Sinjoh Ruins.

+## Copyright

+For all copyright information for this project, please see the `NOTICE` file in the root directory.